Skip to Content

 Benefits include:

-Increased Aquatic Species Habitat: Higher flow releases will substantially increase aquatic habitat and will return consistent water flows to some parts of the river for the first time in nearly 100 years.
+Lake Level Ranges: Lake level ranges were established to protect municipal, industrial and power generation water intakes, as well as recreation and property owner interests.
+Increased Aquatic Species Habitat: Higher flow releases substantially increase aquatic habitat and returned consistent water flows to some parts of the river for the first time in nearly 100 years.